 Symptoms of Gum Disease

 The main symptom of gum disease is inflammation of the gums; however, there are other symptoms which should prompt a dental visit as soon as they are noticed.
-The primary symptoms of gum disease include:
+The primary symptoms of it include:

 - Swelling of the gums